1. A Challenging Project

 One of the most complicated projects ever undertaken by humanity is the International Thermonuclear Experimental Reactor (ITER).
 ITER is a large-scale scientific experiment aimed at demonstrating the feasibility of nuclear fusion as a large-scale and carbon-free source of energy.
-No less than 35 countries are involved in this project.
+Currently, no less than 35 countries are involved in this project.

-The ITER project is in fact a "miniature" example of multi-tiered coordinated planning:
+The ITER project is in fact a "miniature" example of multi-tiered coordinated planning.
+Here are some of the features of this project according to its designers:

 Construction platform for the ITER project -- Image source: https://www.iter.org/

-But now consider another very much larger and more complex project, and imagine that you are the principle Project Manager (often called the Program Manager) overseeing all of these projects in concert.
+But now consider another very much larger and more complex project, and imagine that you are the principle Project Manager (often called the Program Manager) overseeing all of the sub-projects in concert.

 Each of the projects below are required to be individually managed with skilful planning for the successful completion of the overall program.
 The projects will not necessarily be sequential, but some will need to be completed before the initiation of other projects.
 Nevertheless, all projects must be completed by intelligent, carefully coordinated advanced planning.